Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 A variant with price $300 and a schedule of `Duration of 12 months, billed every 2 months` is a subscription where the customer is billed $300 every 2 months, for a duration of 12 months.

+Currently, subscriptions auto-renew after their duration: After 12 months, the customer is again billed $300 per 2 momnths for 12 months.

 ## Getting started

 ### Setup Stripe webhook

 1. Go to Stripe > developers > webhooks and create a webhook to `https://your-vendure.io/stripe-subscriptions/webhook`
-2. Select `setup_intent.succeeded` as event for the webhook.
+2. Select `payment_intent.succeeded` as event for the webhook.

 ## Vendure setup